 In many cases, the answer is yes.
 The length of time that negative information may be reported is governed by the federal Fair Credit Reporting Act.
 Most negative information can be reported for seven years.
 The statutes of limitation for most consumer debts, on the other hand, is four to six years.
 So you could have a situation, for example, where the statute of limitation expired on a debt in four years but the related collection account still appears on your credit reports for another three years after that.
-Collection accounts can do serious damage to your credit scores.
-You can get a free credit report summary on Credit.com to see if an old debt is affecting you.
+And, yes, collection accounts can do serious damage to your credit scores.

 That can be a difficult question to answer.
 Consumers can generally be sued in the state where they took out the loan or the state where they currently live.
 Sometimes the statute of limitation will be based on the laws of the state described in the contract (in the case of credit cards, that will be spelled out in the credit card agreement).